rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 ## A Better Way: interactive merge

-   The favored approach to merging two branches together (safely) is
+   The interactive approach to merging two branches together (safely) is
    <strong>incrementally</strong> in steps that allows for manual fixing.
    Some call this "rebase with history" because the technique creates new commits based on previous commits like rebase, but retains the previous commit history (which rebase currently does not do).

-   The helper module that does this
-   runs using Python (either version 2 or 3).
+   The helper module that does this runs using Python (either version 2 or 3).

    It was mentioned by GitHub Data Scientist Patrick McKenna in
    <a target="_blank" href="https://www.youtube.com/watch?v=2UKd0YMuc-M&t=32m3s">
    a YouTube video</a> "Greatest Hits of the Git Maintainers Room - Git Merge 2017" at his talk during the GitMerge May 2017 conference.

-> "This really removes the pain of merge.
-It figures out where conflicts occurred."

-   The helper was actually created in May 2013.
+   It was actually created in May 2013 by Michael Haggerty (mhagger@alum.mit.edu), a GitHub Core committer and "theoretical physicist turned software developer".

-   It was described
+   Imerge was described
    <a target="_blank" href="https://www.youtube.com/watch?v=FMZ2_-Ny_zc">
    in this video from the GitMerge 2013 conference</a>
-   by its author, Michael Haggerty (mhagger@alum.mit.edu), a GitHub Core committer and "theoretical physicist turned software developer".
-   He discussed the approach in
+   which discusses the approach in
    <a target="_blank" href="https://softwareswirl.blogspot.com/2013/05/git-imerge-practical-introduction.html">
-   his May 2013 blog post</a>.
+   a May 2013 blog post</a>.

-   This article combines all the above into a step-by-step tutorial so "newbies" can easily benefit from this "game changing" technology.
+   This article combines all the above into a step-by-step tutorial so "newbies" can easily benefit from this game-changing technology.

 ## Installation